Goolagong Cawley saw champion potential in Barty years ago

 BRISBANE, Australia (AP) — Evonne Goolagong Cawley stayed up well past her usual bedtime on Saturday night.
-Not that she minded being tired when she woke up all-too-early on Sunday morning: her friend and protege Ash Barty was the new Wimbledon singles champion.
+Not that she minded being tired when she woke up all-too-early on Sunday morning: her friend and protege Ash Barty was the new Wimbledon champion.

-Barty completed a 6-3, 6-7 (4), 6-3 win over Karolina Pliskova at the All England Club on Saturday, but it was just past 1 a.m.
-Sunday in Australia when Goolagong Cawley and her husband, Roger Cawley, may have woken up the neighbors with their noisy reaction at their home north of Brisbane.
+Barty completed a 6-3, 6-7 (4), 6-3 win over Karolina Pliskova in the women’s singles final at the All England Club on Saturday.
+It was just past 1 a.m.
+Sunday on Australia’s east coast when the match ended and Goolagong Cawley and her husband, Roger Cawley, may have woken up the neighbors with their noisy reaction at their home on the Sunshine Coast, north of Brisbane.

 “It was very emotional for me to be watching Ash,” Goolagong Cawley said Sunday.
 “I’m so proud of her and the way she handles herself on and off the court.
 She’s like a little sister to me, so it seems like a family win today.”

-Goolagong won Wimbledon twice — for the first time 50 years ago in 1971 — and again in 1980, which was the last time an Australian woman won a singles title at Wimbledon.
+Goolagong won Wimbledon twice — for the first time 50 years ago in 1971 — and again in 1980.
+Until Barty’s victory, that had been the last time an Australian woman won a singles title at Wimbledon.

 Barty’s wins and her career have been intertwined with Goolagong Cawley because of their Indigenious heritage — Goolagong Cawley is a Wiradjuri woman and Barty a Ngaragu woman.
 Their Aboriginal ancestors are from the same state — New South Wales, although the Wiradjuri people are mostly in the central areas, and the Ngaragu from the southeast.